 - Traditional flavors

-- No difficult or fancy technique needed
+- No fancy technique needed

-- Tahini-This is a must for me in hummus.
+- Tahini: This is a must for me in hummus.
 I know some hummus recipes don’t call for tahini, but in my opinion, tahini is the game changer to create the texture and flavor I’m after for an authentic recipe.

-- Garlic-Adds tons of flavor.
+- Garlic: Adds tons of flavor.
 You can use more or less depending on your love for garlic.

-- Lemon Juice-Use fresh always!
+- Lemon Juice: Use fresh always!

-- Salt-A good sea salt is what I prefer.
+- Salt: A good sea salt is what I prefer.

 Tools and Equipment You’ll Need

-The secret to making the best creamy gluten free hummus is just about as simple as it gets; a good food processor!
+The secret to making the best creamy gluten-free hummus is just about as simple as it gets; a good food processor!

-How to Make Gluten Free Hummus – Step by Step
+How to Make Gluten-Free Hummus

 Step 1: Drain chickpeas reserving the liquid or aquafaba in a separate bowl.
 You need some of the aquafaba but not all of it.
 Rinse chickpeas with water.

 Step 3: Process for a least 3 minutes.
 Check for creaminess.
-If you don’t have your desired consistency add an additional tablespoon of aquafaba and process until hummus reaches desired creaminess.
+If you don’t have your desired consistency add an additional tablespoon of aquafaba and process until hummus reaches your desired creaminess.

 - Drain chickpeas reserving the liquid.
 You’ll need the liquid also known as aquafaba for the recipe, but you do not need all of it!